Requirements for Certification

 - Create your account/log in to your profile.

-- Create an application - Select the Paramedic level.
+- Create an application - Select the EMR level.
 Verify your personal information and make any necessary changes.
 Then, follow the prompts through the application process.

-- Email your lapsed state Paramedic license/certification (if applicable) and proof of education to email@example.com.
+- Email your current state EMR license/certification and proof of education to email@example.com.
 Please include your application confirmation ID number.

 - Monitor the progress of your application from your “Certification Application Status” in case additional actions are needed.
 Once the National Registry approves your application and your status is “Ready to Test,” you can view your ATT letter and contact Pearson Vue to schedule your exam.